Harmony with TypeScript

 Source files dependencies

-Type information for a sophisticated library can take pretty much of code (type info for YUI3).
-It would be kind of disaster to keep it in the same file with application code.
-Luckily, TypeScript provides a special notation to refer data describing files.
-Here in the example all the jQuery type information is located in jquery.d.ts.
-The application code has the reference.
-Now if we violate any of jQuery interfaces, the compiler will trigger an error.
+Type information for a large library can be a lot of code (see type info for YUI3).
+Mixing it with application code would be a mess.
+TypeScript provides a reference notation for this.
+In the example below, all jQuery type information lives in jquery.d.ts.
+The application code has the reference, and if we violate any jQuery interface, the compiler will catch it.

 /// <reference path="jquery.d.ts" ></reference>